 In the course of my 20-year career, the one thing I’ve seen again and again throughout my career – people have terrible passwords.
+You know a strong password can help protect your business, but do you really understand the importance of password security?

-We often use the same one again and again.
+Yeah, yeah.
+It's important....
+BUT.... you often use the same one again and again.

 Others keep the same one for years at a time.

-Password Security: Too Important to Ignore
+Strong Passwords: Too Important to Ignore

 And yet, managing your passwords needs to be a top priority – especially for small businesses.
 I put it right up there with another non-sexy business essential: security patches.
 It’s an important component of your overall data security.